 Proactive WordPress Management — Not Reactive Support

-Each site begins with a one-time $200 onboarding process that includes staging environment setup, a comprehensive plugin audit, and a baseline performance review.
-This ensures your site enters a managed maintenance cycle structurally sound.
+Every WordPress maintenance plan begins with a one-time $200 onboarding process, including staging setup, plugin auditing, and baseline performance analysis — ensuring your site enters a structured, actively managed maintenance cycle from day one.

-Plans are priced per website because each environment carries its own architecture, plugin stack, integrations, and risk exposure.
+Plans are priced per website because each environment has unique architecture, integrations, and operational risk.

 Operational Risk Determines Oversight

-Your website is a live software environment directly tied to security, performance, and revenue.
+Your website is a live software environment tied directly to security, performance, and revenue.
+When something breaks, slows down, or becomes vulnerable — it impacts real users, real transactions, and real business outcomes.

-Different environments carry different levels of operational exposure.
-A brochure site does not require the same oversight as a WooCommerce platform processing transactions daily.
+Not all websites carry the same level of operational risk — and treating them the same leads to problems.
+A brochure site does not require the same level of oversight as a WooCommerce platform processing orders, customer data, and payments daily.

-Our care plans are structured around technical complexity and business impact — from foundational WordPress maintenance to full revenue-critical platform protection.
+Our WordPress care plans and WooCommerce maintenance services are structured around technical complexity and business impact — from foundational WordPress maintenance to full, revenue-critical platform protection.

 WordPress Care Plans – Frequently Asked Questions